Cinderblock (character): Teen Titans (animated series)

 Cinderblock is a humanoid concrete monster of unknown origin.
 In the episode "Divide and Conquer", Slade sends Cinderblock to break Plasmus out of prison.
 Despite the Titans' efforts, Cinderblock succeeds in freeing Plasmus and devastating part of the prison, inciting a prison break that the Titans stop.
 After Cinderblock frees Plasmus, Slade sends Cinderblock to attack the city while the Teen Titans are busy fighting Plasmus.
 Cinderblock is taken down by Cyborg.

 In the episode "Apprentice", Robin battles Cinderblock in the sewers while looking for Slade's hideout.
 He is easily defeated by Robin due to a tracking device planted on him that leads Robin to Slade.

-In the episode "Aftershock", Slade has Terra bust out Cinderblock, Overload, and Plasmus out of prison and dispatches them to different parts of the city.
+In the episode "Aftershock", Slade has Terra free Cinderblock, Overload, and Plasmus from prison and dispatches them to different parts of the city.
 Robin and Starfire end up fighting Cinderblock until Terra attacks them.
 Cinderblock is combined with Overload and Plasmus to form Ternion, a composite monster who is defeated by the Titans.

 In the fifth season, Cinderblock appears as a member of the Brotherhood of Evil.
-In the episode "Titans Together", Jericho possesses Cinderblock and accesses his memories, learning that the Brotherhood's base is in Paris.
+In the episode "Titans Together", the remaining Titans - Jericho, Pantha, Herald, Más, and Beast Boy - convene to rescue the other Titans after they are captured by the Brotherhood.
+Jericho possesses Cinderblock and accesses his memories, learning that the Brotherhood's base is in Paris.
 Jericho and his teammates infiltrate the Brotherhood's base, with Jericho pretending to have captured his fellow Titans.
 However, Jericho blows his cover when he attempts to speak to Private HIVE, since Cinderblock is normally mute.
 After Jericho leaves his body, Cinderblock participates in the subsequent fight against the Titans, but is defeated.